 by Mike Ratliff

-Six days before the Passover, Jesus therefore came to Bethany, where Lazarus was, whom Jesus had raised from the dead.
-So they gave a dinner for him there.
-Martha served, and Lazarus was one of those reclining with him at the table.
-Mary therefore took a pound of expensive ointment made from pure nard, and anointed the feet of Jesus and wiped his feet with her hair.
-The house was filled with the fragrance of the perfume.
-But Judas Iscariot, one of his disciples (he who was about to betray him), said, “Why was this ointment not sold for three hundred denarii and given to the poor?”
-He said this, not because he cared about the poor, but because he was a thief, and having charge of the moneybag he used to help himself to what was put into it.
-Jesus said, “Leave her alone, so that she may keep it for the day of my burial.
-The poor you always have with you, but you do not always have me.”
-(John 12:1-8 ESV)
+1 Jesus, therefore, six days before the Passover, came to Bethany where Lazarus was, whom Jesus had raised from the dead.
+2 So they made Him a supper there, and Martha was serving; but Lazarus was one of those reclining at the table with Him.
+3 Mary then took a pound of very costly perfume of pure nard, and anointed the feet of Jesus and wiped His feet with her hair; and the house was filled with the fragrance of the perfume.
+4 But Judas Iscariot, one of His disciples, who was intending to betray Him, *said, 5 “Why was this perfume not sold for three hundred denarii and given to poor people?”
+6 Now he said this, not because he was concerned about the poor, but because he was a thief, and as he had the money box, he used to pilfer what was put into it.
+7 Therefore Jesus said, “Let her alone, so that she may keep it for the day of My burial.
+8 For you always have the poor with you, but you do not always have Me.”
+John 12:1-8 (NASB)

 I am convinced that most professing Christians are absolutely clueless when it comes to genuine worship of the Lord in spirit and in truth.
 The idea that going to a building once or twice a week to sing a few songs and listen to Bible lesson and a sermon constitutes genuine worship would be foreign to Jesus Christ, the Apostles, and the early Church.
 Genuine worship is more than singing God glorifying songs or simply praying a prayer that someone else wrote.
 If it isn’t these things, then what is it?